Three Harbors Council: Camps

-Indian Mound Scout Reservation (IMR) is named for the Indian mound at the camp in Oconomowoc, Wisconsin, off of Silver Lake.
-During the summer months, IMR caters primarily to the council's Cub Scouts.
-IMR hosts several Cub Scout day camps in cooperation with several nearby councils, including Northeast Illinois Council and Potawatomi Area Council.
-On a year-round basis, Scouts BSA, Cub Scout and Venturing units (and non-Scouting groups) can rent the cabins and other facilities.

-The reservation is split into two different camps: Camp Lazynski to the west and Camp Doerr to the east.
-Camp Lazynski was donated by Walter Lazynski in 1975 and contains 5 lakes named for his wife, Erma, and daughters, Barbara, Jane, Mary and Katherine.
-The main attractions of the camp include a mine-themed program area, which after a National Order of the Arrow Service Grant Project from Mikano Lodge in 2005, now includes a panning for gold stream named Turtle Creek.
-The camp also features a castle, a wooden land ship, mini golf course, and a beautiful sand beach at the aquatics area.

-Beginning November 1, 2022, Three Harbors Council will cease operations at Indian Mound Scout Reservation.
-This decision came in part due to increased financial obligations in response to the BSA's Chapter 11 Bankruptcy case.

 Camp Oh-Da-Ko-Ta

 Camp Oh-Da-Ko-Ta, located in Burlington, Wisconsin, offers complete year-round facilities for Cub Scout packs, Scouts BSA troops, and Venturing Crews (42.608816°N 88.294639°W).
 The camp encompasses 185 acre of beautiful rolling hills and woodlands including waterfront on Dyer Lake.

 After camping at the lake in 1927, 73 acres of farmland were purchased by Kenosha businessman Charles Nash (of Nash Motor Company) and donated to the Kenosha council in 1929.
 Buildings were constructed in the spring of 1929, and the campground was named Oh-Da-Ko-Ta in a dedication ceremony on July 21, 1929.

 Former camps

 In the early years of Scouting, troops would often receive permission to set up temporary camps on privately owned land.
 For example, the early Racine council set up a cabin they called "Wigwam" in the River Bend area above Horlick's Dam (42°45′53.9″N 87°49′33.0″W), which was a popular place for camping by families and local clubs.
 Eventually, councils began buying or renting land to form larger and more permanent camps.
 This table summarizes the camps that were used over the years by Three Harbors Council and its parent councils.
 (Details and sources can be found in each subsection below the table.)